amanda-tran/ELK-Project/README.md

 ```

 The playbook implements the following tasks:
-- Create a New VM (should be named something simple "Elk-Server") Keep note of the Private IP (10.0.0.11) and the Public IP (0.0.0.0) you will need the Private IP to SSH into the VM and the Public IP to connect to the Kibana Portal (HTTP Site) to view all Metrics/Syslogs.
+- Create a new VM
+- Download/configer the elk-docker container, and configure it so it matches the IP addresses that you are going to use for ELK machines.
-- Download and Configure the "elk-docker" container "In the hosts.conf you will need to add a new group [elkservers] and the Private IP (10.0.0.11) to the group.
-Then you need to create a new ansible-playbook (elk.yml) that will download, install, configures the "Elk-Server" to map the following ports [5601,9200,5044], and starts the container.
+- Now create a new ansible-playbook (elk.yml) that will download, install, and configure the ELK-Server VM to map the ports [5601, 9200, 5044] You can check that this container is on your elk VM by doing ```sudo docker ps```
-- Launch and expose the container "After installing and starting the new container.
-You can verify that the container is up and running by SSHing into the container from your JumpBox (SAW).
-Once you are in the [Elk-Server] run the command [sudo docker ps]
-- Create new Inbound Security Rules to allow Ports: 5601 and 9200 "The Inbound Security Rules should allow access from your Personal Network"
+- To make sure you can connect to said ports, create new Inpound Security Rules in your Security Group on Azure, to allow 5601 and 9200 on your personal network.
-- Open a new browser and type in the [Public IP:5601] to access the Kibana Portal Site
+- Connect to http:[ELK server ip]/app/kibana on a new web browser to confirm connection
+-
 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![image](https://user-images.githubusercontent.com/38510755/115951256-5a829b00-a4a5-11eb-9438-75f1c4197f0b.png)

 ### Target Machines & Beats
-This ELK server is configured to monitor the following machines:
+This ELK server is configured to monitor the following machines: WEB-2, WEB-3
-[10.1.0.6, 10.1.1.6, 10.2.0.4]
+[10.1.0.6, 10.1.1.6]

 We have installed the following Beats on these machines:
-[10.1.0.6, 10.1.1.6, 10.2.0.4]
+[10.1.0.6, 10.1.1.6]

 These Beats allow us to collect the following information from each machine:
 - Filebeat is a lightweight shipper for forwarding and centralizing log data.
 Filebeat monitors log files or locations you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.